Robotawi/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

 3. Write the ros controllers configuration and launch files for the multiple arms.

-4. Integrate the simulation in Gazebo with MoveIt motion planning.
+4. (Optional) Integrate the simulation in Gazebo with MoveIt motion planning.

 5. Plan arms motions with MoveIt Move Group Interface.